doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 .. note::

     The timestamp annotation is intended for internal use (MongoDB uses it in the replication oplog).
-    If you're storing dates and times in your application, the @Date annotation.
+    If you're storing dates and times in your application, please use the @Date annotation.

 @UniqueIndex
 ------------